kalebpederson/nunit.dependencyinjection/Readme.md

 # Usage

-The below is **subject to change at our whims until version 1.0**.
+The below is **subject to change at our whims until version 1.0**, though note that we don't expect it to change.
 For a working example see the different test projects in the Validation folder.

 Two different mechanisms are currently provided by which dependencies are discovered, though custom processes can be added as well: